todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 #### APT (the Advanced Packaging Tool)

-The [Advanced Packaging Tool](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) APT is the "package manager" of Debian GNU/Linux and its variants (e.g. Ubuntu).
+The [Advanced Packaging Tool](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) APT is the "package manager" of Debian Linux and its variants (e.g. Ubuntu).
 It provides for the (almost) completely-automated discovery, retrieval, configuration, installation and removal of both binary and source packages.
 APT is wrapper around `dpkg` adding useful extra functionality like automated package download, bulk package update, automatic package dependency tree resolution, etc...

 ## Ironing out the wrinkles

-Time to switch back to our Ubuntu GNU/Linux VM.
+Time to switch back to our Ubuntu Linux VM.

 > Whoa!
 That's one teeny tiny VM!